ryudokung/Project-0/_bmad-output/prd.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
 Project-0 is a sustainable Crypto Web Game that bridges traditional gaming mechanics with AI-driven innovation.
 It features a hybrid economy designed to eliminate "FOMO" cycles and high entry barriers, utilizing AI to generate unique, seasonal NFT assets (Mechs, Tanks, Ships) with genuine aesthetic and functional rarity.
+The game is an **Evolving Live-Service Universe** where the creator gradually releases new lore, star systems, and context-driven patches to keep the exploration loop fresh and meaningful.

 ### 1.2 Project Classification
 - **Project Type:** Blockchain/Web3 & Web Application
 - **Domain:** Gaming & Fintech (Hybrid)
 - **Complexity:** High
-- **Key Differentiator:** AI-Powered Seasonal Rarity & Direct-to-System Hybrid Economy
+- **Key Differentiator:** AI-Powered Seasonal Rarity, Direct-to-System Hybrid Economy, and **Creator-Driven Narrative Evolution**.

 ### 1.3 Strategic Alignment
-The project aligns with the goal of creating a long-term, sustainable ecosystem where players can enter for free, progress through effort (Grinding), and participate in a high-value collector's market driven by AI-generated scarcity.
+The project aligns with the goal of creating a long-term, sustainable ecosystem where players can enter for free, progress through effort (Grinding), and participate in a high-value collector's market driven by AI-generated scarcity and **continuous world expansion**.

 ## 2. Success Criteria